On the notion of metaplectic Barbasch-Vogan duality: Introduction and the main results

-Here $e_1, e_2,\cdots, e_n$ is the standard basis of $\BC^n$, and we identify the dual space $(\BC^n)^*$ with $\BC^n$ in the obvious way.
-The Weyl group $W_n\subset \GL_n(\BC)$ is generated by all the permutation matrices and the diagonal matrices of order $2$.
+Here $e_1, e_2,\cdots, e_n$ is the standard basis of $\BC^n$, and we identify the dual space $(\BC^n)^*$ with $\BC^n$ so that the basis $e_i$ are self-dual.
+The Weyl group $\sfW_n\subset \GL_n(\BC)$ of $\g$, called the Weyl group of type $\mathrm C_{n}$, is generated by all the permutation matrices and the diagonal matrices of order $2$.
 Write $\oZ(\g)$ for the center of the universal enveloping algebra $\oU(\g)$ of $\g$.
-Through the Harish-Chandra isomorphism, we have an identification \be \oZ(\g)=\left(\oS(\C^n)\right)^{W_n}, \ee where $\oS$ indicates the symmetric algebra, and a superscript group indicates invariants under the group action.
-A character of $\oZ(\g)$ is thus represented by an element of $W_n\backslash \BC^n$.
+Through the Harish-Chandra isomorphism, we have an identification

+where $\oS$ indicates the symmetric algebra, and a superscript group indicates invariants under the group action.
+A (algebraic) character of $\oZ(\g)$ is thus represented by an orbit of $\sfW_n$ in $ \BC^n$.

 \begin{defn} A character $\chi: \oZ(\g)\rightarrow \BC$ is said to be metaplectic integral if it is represented by an element in $(\frac{1}{2}+\BZ)^n$. \end{defn}